pinapelz/pinapelz.github.io/src/content/blog/patchwork-posts/patchwork-archive-2.md

 <img src="https://files.pinapelz.com/hl-playlist.png" alt="Table of converted VTuber video data" width=300px />
 </a>

-Then the final place I searched was over on [Holodex](https://holodex.net/).
-It's got a pretty nice search feature where you can search through videos by the topics which they are tagged with.
-I'm pretty sure its automatic since occasionally you do find one or videos which are tagged under the wrong topic.
+The final place I searched was over on [Holodex](https://holodex.net/).
+It's got a pretty nice search feature where you can search through videos by the topics.
+I'm pretty sure they're automatically tagged since occasionally you do find one or videos which match certain keywords but are clearly not of that topic.

 I used the `Music_Cover` and `Original_Song` tags and was able to see 36 videos per page with there being 730 pages meaning they had identified `26,280` potential music covers.
 Holodex does keep the index of videos that are already deleted or archived, so the actual number of available videos will be a bit less.
 But nevertheless it's a pool of covers to work off of.